-TORONTO, Nov.
-06, 2019 (GLOBE NEWSWIRE) -- Element Fleet Management Corp.
-(EFN.TO) (“Element” or the “Company”), a leading global provider of fleet management services, today announced financial results for the third quarter ended September 30, 2019 and a $30 million increase in the Company’s profit improvement target for its client-centric transformation program.
+TORONTO, May 11, 2020 (GLOBE NEWSWIRE) -- Element Fleet Management Corp.
+(EFN.TO) (“Element” or the “Company”), a leading global provider of fleet management services, today announced financial results for the first quarter ended March 31, 2020 and continued progress on its transformation program.

 Transforming the Core

 Element outperformed its transformation targets in Q1 2020, actioning a cumulative $146 million of annual run-rate, pre-tax profit improvements at March 31, 2020.
 Initiatives in the quarter included further revenue assurance measures, direct cost improvement through strategic sourcing and operational cost savings from organizational simplification.

 Subsequent to quarter-end, Element surpassed the $150 million mark for annual run-rate, pre-tax profit improvements actioned through its transformation efforts.
 This is a noteworthy milestone because it was the Company’s original end-of-2020 target for the entirety of its transformation program.
 Element increased that target by 20% in Q3 2019, and remains well on track to action $180 million of profit enhancements by the end of 2020.